reitzig/ltx2any/README.md

  * Engines `pdflatex`, `xelatex` and `lualatex` for PDF targets.
  * Engine `pandoc` which supports many target formats, including EPUB and ODT.
  * Extensions for `bibtex`, `makeindex`, TikZ externalization and `gnuplot`.

+Pull requests with new engines or extensions are appreciated.
+Please make sure to adhere to the specs (upcoming) and include test cases.

 **Note:** This is still *prerelease* code.
 It is by no means considered nicely written, bug-free or reliable.
 Take care!